indradgupta/Stock-Price-Analysis/README.md

 # Stock-Price-Analysis
 Prediction of google stock price

-RNN used to predict future stock price
+It is a RNN based 3 layer model.
-It uses LSTM for time series forecasting
+It uses LSTM for time series forecasting.